lenianiva/Pantograph/doc/repl.md

 it will import nothing, not even `Init`.
 It can also accept lean options of the form `--key=value` e.g. `--pp.raw=true`.

-The REPL loop accepts commands as single-line JSON inputs and outputs either an `Error:` (indicating malformed command) or a JSON return value indicating the result of a command execution.
-It accepts commands in one of two formats
+After it emits the `ready.` signal, `repl` accepts commands as single-line JSON inputs and outputs either an `Error:` (indicating malformed command) or a JSON return value indicating the result of a command execution.
+The command must be given in one of two formats

 ```
 command { ... }